 While some people may view fiber optics and satellites as two competing technologies, the Quintillion network marries the two.
 Satellite technology plays many essential roles in today’s digital world.
 For one, satellites can provide wireless internet service to most locations, helping fill gaps where environmental obstacles make fiber difficult or impossible to build.
 This technology also makes it possible to monitor Earth’s atmosphere, weather, forest fires, vegetation and agriculture, wildlife activity, and more from space.
-And we’ve gone a step farther by backing our satellite ground station with fiber, allowing us to best support companies and agencies launching polar-orbiting satellites into space.
+And we’ve gone a step further by backing our satellite ground station with fiber, allowing us to best support companies and agencies launching polar-orbiting satellites into space.

 What Are Polar-Orbiting Satellites?

 Polar-orbiting satellites are a type of low earth-orbiting satellite that constantly circle the Earth from the North to the South pole, completing 14 cycles a day.
 They sit at around 300 miles above the earth’s surface and capture different perspectives of the globe with each orbit.
 Polar-orbiting satellites offer an incredibly detailed, high-resolution view of the entire Earth.
 They work alongside geostationary satellites, which are launched higher into Earth’s orbit — approximately 22,300 miles over the Earth.
-Geostationary satellites follow the same rotation of the Earth and are focused on a specific section of the globe.
+Geostationary satellites follow the same rotation as the Earth and are focused on a specific section of the globe.

 Satellites deliver information to ground stations, which store and stream this data.
 Ground stations receive information through an antenna, which directs and reflects radio waves.
 Near this main antenna is a feed horn, which is a smaller antenna designed to gather the reflected waves and transfer them to a Low Noise Block, where it is converted and processed.
 These antennas, along with a waveguide and receiver, are often built on a pedestal and protected with a radome.